-I was leaving home when I was 18 after education and lived alone in Kurfürstenstr. and a friend was introducing me to Axel Struck from whom I learned a lot about guitar playing.
+I left home when I was 18 years old.
+I went and lived alone in Kurfürstenstraße, Berlin and a friend introduced me to Axel Struck from whom I learned a lot about guitar playing.

-We lived together with other people, also my girlfriend in Kreuzberg in an old Loft and made music there. we moved out to different places and I started to record SAMTVOGEL 1974.
+We lived together with other people, also my girlfriend in Kreuzberg in an old loft and made music there.
+We moved out to different places and I started to record Samtvogel in 1974.
 Than we met again and formed GAM.
 Günter Schickert, Axel Struck and Michael Leske, the drummer.
-The bandname are just the first letters of our names.
+The band name is just the first letters of our names.

-What happened next for you?
-I know you released several other albums…
+What happened next?
+I know you released several other albums.

-I never released an album with a major company afterwards, smaller things of course because I never stopped playing and recording.
-Live with all the things happening took my time in caring about love and sadness so I did not always had the energy for music.
+I never released an album with a major company afterwards, smaller things of course, because I never stopped playing and recording.
+Life with all the things happening took my time, caring about love and sadness, so I did not always had the energy for the music.
 That is quite private, so not now.

 I knew Klaus from Berlin hanging out in Zodiac, Park and so on.
-He was drumming with Tangerine Dream and Psy is free, and met him as a friend when he was recording Irrlicht.
-Later I took care of his house in Celle and I was on Tour with him in Germany and Italy and we played some concerts and recorded some sessions, the tapes are with him.
-We planned an LP but did not realise, I got very upset, even he helped me a lot, and did not work together since then.
+He was drumming with Tangerine Dream and Psy Free, and met him as a friend when he was recording Irrlicht.
+Later I took care of his house in Celle and I was on tour with him in Germany and Italy and we played some concerts and recorded some sessions together.
+The tapes are with him.
+We planned an LP but did not release it.
+I got very upset, even he helped me a lot, and we did not work together since then.

-I am very pleasd with what these spirits in Barcelona did.
-It was really great to have this bird 35 years later back on my balcony.
-Even it was difficult because of rights and so on.
-But Universal, where these rights meanwhile are, where fair to me, thanx to Uwe Grünert.
+I am very pleased with the reissue.
+Great guys from Barcelona did a perfect job.
+It was really great to have this bird, 35 years later back on my balcony.
+Even if it was a bit difficult, because of rights and so on.
+But Universal were fair to me, thanks to Uwe Grünert.

 What are you doing these days?

-I reunited ZIGURI, a band existing in the end of the 80ies and 90ies.
-That is Dieter Kölsch (Drums) Udo Erdenreich (Bass) and Günter Schickert (Guitar) We had a nice concert with Damo Suzuki and will play as much as possible.
+I reunited ZIGURI, a band existing at the end of 80’s and 90’s.
+We have Dieter Kölsch (Drums), Udo Erdenreich (Bass) and me (Günter Schickert) (Guitar).
+We had a nice concert with Damo Suzuki and will play as much as possible.

 All the best and Love and Peace